 Contributions receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts and historical collection experience.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to contributions receivable.
-At June 30, 2020 and 2019, there was no allowance for uncollectible contributions receivable.
-All contributions receivable at June 30, 2020, are expected to be received within the next fiscal year, except for one receivable that will be made in four annual installments of \$64,200.
+At June 30, 2021 and 2020, there was no allowance for uncollectible contributions receivable.
+All contributions receivable at June 30, 2021, are expected to be received within the next fiscal year, except for two receivables.
+One of these receivables is to be paid over the next three years in annual installments of \$64,200.
+The other is to be paid over the next two years in annual installments of \$45,000.